Home » Computer Guides » Email Guides » How To Add, Open, Print And Save Email Attachments.

 Sometimes, for various reasons, you’ll get an email with an attachment that you’d really like to open, or maybe you’re just curious.
 Whatever the reason, it’s not a great idea to open attachments from unknown senders.

-But if you really must, then consider setting up a virtual machine.
+But if you really must, then you should consider setting up a virtual machine.
 Using a VM, you could open the attachment, or anything else for that matter, and not worry about infecting your computer.
-For more information about virtual machines click What Are Virtual Machines? and to get started setting up a VM click How To Install Windows As A Virtual Machine Using VMware Player.

 How To Open, Print & Download Attachments From Gmail.